cloudfoundry-attic/cf-abacus/doc/monitor.md

 ### Cloud Foundry installation

+The described monitoring method in BOSH-Lite requires an [all access security group](https://github.com/cloudfoundry-incubator/cf-abacus/blob/master/etc/secgroup.json) to enable direct app-to-app communication between Turbine and Abacus applications.

+The all-access group should not be used in productive environments.
+An alternative solution is to use a special cell (placement pool) for Abacus applications or to deploy Abacus as infrastructure distributed system with the help of BOSH deployment.

 * Change the `~/workspace/cf-abacus/lib/stubs/eureka/manifest.yml` to use the real Eureka server with the `/eureka` context path:
  ```yml
  applications: